Z-40 Is a Product of the US Drug War: You’re Welcome, Mexico

 Correa Cabrera insists that Los Zetas is much more than a drug trafficking organization, having branched out long ago into extortion, pirated DVD sales, control of migrant routes, and more.
 But on top of mimicking a corporation, the Zetas still follow a military model, and perhaps much more closely than we think.

-She points out that the increased military presence in Tamaulipas State, home to Nuevo Laredo, the border city where Treviño Morales was captured, has done little damage to the Zetas and has instead spread the group’s reach.
+She points out that the increased military presence in Tamaulipas State, home to Nuevo Laredo, the border city where Treviño Morales was killed, has done little damage to the Zetas and has instead spread the group’s reach.

 “It’s taken away very little from them.
 I mean, it’s made them expand into [the states of] Durango, Coahuila, which are states where there is no trafficking of drugs,” said Cabrera.